Philadelphia International Cycling Classic

 Top cyclists who have participated include Eric Heiden, who won the race in 1985, Greg LeMond, and Lance Armstrong, who started his professional career when he won the race in 1993.

-The cancellation of the 2017 races was announced by the UCI at the end of January 2017, citing difficulty in obtaining sponsorship resulting in financial difficulties for the organisers.
+The cancellation of the 2017 races was announced by the UCI at the end of January 2017, citing difficulty in obtaining sponsorship resulting in financial difficulties for the organizers.

+In September 2025 it was reported that the classic would return from its ten-year hiatus on August 30, 2026 with professional men's and women's races.

 Manayunk Wall

 In bicycling terminology, a "wall" is a steep incline.
 The Manayunk Wall, located by Jerry Casale and David Chauner when they were laying out the course in 1985, refers to Levering Street and Lyceum Avenue in northwest Philadelphia.
 It begins at Main Street and Levering Street in the neighborhood of Manayunk, proceeds on the well-worn cobblestone Cresson Street under the elevated railway, then back on to Levering Street.

 Most of the Wall is part of Levering Street, but it becomes Lyceum Avenue at Tower Street.
 The steepest section, a 17-percent grade, commences just after the slight left turn when going up at the intersection with Tower Street, and ends at the intersection with Fleming street.
 It becomes less steep on the stretch with O'Brien's as it crosses Manayunk Avenue.
 It nearly flattens and ends at Pechin Street in Roxborough, which most news crews set up for broadcasting.
 The right turn off Lyceum Avenue onto Pechin Street begins The Fall from the Wall.
 Manayunk Avenue is the boundary of Manayunk and Roxborough.

 O'Brien's Water Hole along the wall sets up a water sprinkler for cyclists to ride through.
 In early years, no one seemed to mind but as the race became more important, it was criticized as a distraction and reduced.
 On June 5, 2002, Manayunk designated the 17-percent grade as the Manayunk Wall.
 Olympic gold medalist Marty Nothstein presented a plaque.

 Downhill Race

-At midnight, the morning of the international championship, an unlicensed race down The Wall took place from 1996-2006.
+At midnight, the morning of the international championship, an unlicensed race down The Wall took place from 1996 to 2006.
 "The Downhill" was conceived at Dawson Street Pub.
 Racers gathered there to walk to The Wall.
 The race started at Manayunk Avenue and Lyceum Avenue and continued to the bottom of the hill or until where police blocked the street.
-The race included BMX bikes, tricycles, shopping carts, wheelchairs, skateboards, bed frames and roller skates.
+The race included BMX bikes, tricycles, shopping carts, wheelchairs, skateboards, bed frames, and roller skates.
 The event grew in popularity after being promoted on a radio station in 2003 and several thousand spectators attended in 2006.
 A young man was injured during the 2006 race when he was blindsided by another individual who was careening down the wall in a shopping cart.
-Police are generally credited as permanently stopping the race.

-On September 6, 2008 the Red Bull Soapbox Race was held at the Manayunk Wall.
+Police are generally credited as permanently stopping The Downhill race.
+On September 6, 2008, the Red Bull Soapbox Race was held at the Manayunk Wall.